Zeteo: Pre-launch

-The Mehdi Hasan Show, hosted by liberal commentator Mehdi Hasan on MSNBC, was canceled for unclear reasons in 2023.
-The incident caused him to leave the network, and as a result, many people began to express increased support for him.
-People who identified as progressive were upset because they found Hasan's style "unique" in the media.
+The Mehdi Hasan Show, hosted by left-wing journalist and political commentator Mehdi Hasan on MSNBC, was canceled for unclear reasons in 2023.
+The incident caused Hasan to leave the network, and his audience began to express increased support for him.
+People who held progressive views were upset by the show's cancellation.
 On February 28, 2024, Hasan announced the creation of a new media company, Zeteo.
 Its name came from a Greek word meaning "to seek".
 Hasan scheduled Zeteo's full launch in April 2024 on Substack.
 He said Zeteo would feature daily news stories by various well-known writers, as well as a weekly talk show, Mehdi Unfiltered, and a weekly podcast.
 He said that to read the site's full content, users would need to subscribe for $6 per month.

-Hasan said he raised $4 million to fund the creation of the company, reportedly from his friends, family members, and fans who were disillusioned by the end of his talk show.
+Hasan said he raised $4 million to fund the creation of the company from his friends, family members, and fans disillusioned by the end of his talk show.
 He said Zeteo would cover news ignored by the mainstream media and that, unlike the Tucker Carlson Network, it would not center around him but would exist "with multiple voices".
 In March 2024, Press Gazette wrote that the Zeteo newsletter would produce interviews, news, and op-eds from a left-leaning perspective and that Zeteo's Substack already had 94,000 subscribers in April and four editors, excluding Hasan.
 The publication was said to hire both US-based and international writers.
 The weekly show would be filmed at Zeteo's headquarters in Washington, D.C.
 Hasan said the podcast would feature figures from Hollywood the audience would find "surprising".
 He added that Zeteo would cover not only news but also culture and entertainment.